Crivaledaz/Mattermost-LDAP/.github/PULL_REQUEST_TEMPLATE.md

 Some key notes before you open a PR:

  1. Select which branch should this PR be merged in?
-By default, you should always merge to the develop branch.
+By default, you should always merge to the develop branch (master).
  2. PR name follows [convention](http://karma-runner.github.io/4.0/dev/git-commit-msg.html)
- 3. All tests pass locally, UI and Unit tests
+ 3. All tests pass locally, at least the Demo `docker-compose.yaml` is working.
  4. All business logic and validations must be on the server-side
  5. Update necessary Documentation
  6. Put `closes #XXXX` in your comment to auto-close the issue that your PR fixes